The Best Kumo Cloud Alternative for Local Mitsubishi Control

 A small ESP32 controller installed inside a Mitsubishi mini-split indoor unit, wired to the CN105 port

-Why People Ditch Kumo Cloud
+Why I Ditched Kumo Cloud

-The problem isn't the app.
-It's the cloud attached to it.
+The catch is the cloud bolted to it.
 You need a Mitsubishi account.
 Setup and away-from-home control lean on Mitsubishi's servers, so your thermostat rides on someone else's uptime and someone else's roadmap.
 Your usage data leaves the house.
-And the day Mitsubishi changes the app, retires a feature, or drops an older adapter, you go along whether you like it or not.

 What the Local Alternative Actually Is

 The Serin controller is a pre-assembled ESP32 board with a cable that clips onto the CN105 port inside the indoor unit.
 Once it's in, your mini-split becomes a normal device on your Wi-Fi.
-Control it from your phone, from a browser, or from your smart home platform.
+Control it from your phone, a browser, or your smart home platform.
 All of it stays on your LAN.

 The pre-assembled Serin controller: a small ESP32 board with the CN105-to-Grove cable attached

 You flash it from your browser over USB.
 No soldering, nothing to compile.
 There are two firmware options, and you pick based on the smart home you already live in.
 Both are fully local.
 Both are free and open source.
-More on the choice below.

 Kumo Cloud vs. Running It Locally